Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/Matrix2x2.md

 ## Description
-creates a static 2x2 matrix from the entered values
+Creates a static 2x2 matrix from the entered values.

 ## Output
-**Out** - a 2x2 matrix
+**Out** - A 2x2 matrix.